-Tev also plays electric guitar and oud with the klezmer/Balkan/jazz/rock band Klezwoods.
-He plays tanbur with the Ottoman art music group Orkestra Marhaba and bottleneck slide guitar and oud for the Balkan/new-grass group, Hickory Strings.
-He also regularly appears as guitarist and steel guitarist with Mr. Ho's Orchestrotica, the space-age pop big band performing the lost arrangements of Juan Garcia Esquivel, and as a regular guest on oud and tanbur with the Orchestrotica global jazz and exotica quartet.
+Tev plays electric guitar and oud with the klezmer/Balkan/jazz/rock band Klezwoods.
+He also regularly appears as guitarist and steel guitarist with Mr. Ho's Orchestrotica, the space-age pop big band performing the lost arrangements of Juan Garcia Esquivel, and on oud and resonator guitar with the Orchestrotica global jazz and exotica quartet.
 His musical travels have brought him to the main stage at the Montreal Jazz Festival, the John F. Kennedy Center in Washington DC, the Apollonia Festival of Arts in Bulgaria, as well as many other music venues in North America and Europe.
 He has performed with such seminal Balkan folk artists as Yuri Yunakov, Goran Alachki, Gieorgi Yanev, Adam Good, Beth Cohen, and Walt Mahovlich.
 He has also performed with Ramon de los Reyes Spanish Dance Theater, Julia Madeson and Aljashu (Sephardic music), Zamir Chorale, and the Turkish art music ensemble, Dunya.

 Tev was raised on California's Central Coast and discovered the guitar after he graduated from high school.
 During his time as an Environmental Studies major at the University of California at Santa Barbara, Tev was lead guitarist in the original rock group Pollen.
 Pollen received many accolades during Tev's tenure with the band, most notably being chosen for Ticketmaster and Musican Magazine's nationwide music showcase.
 A regional finalist, Pollen was one of twenty featured bands in the showcase and was selected from over 10,000 entries.